beyarkay/masters-thesis/src/01_introduction.md

 (with the 51\textsuperscript{st} class representing all background hand movements).

+The rest of this chapter is as follows\footnote{This chapter has broken references some sections that look like ?? because I've excluded the content of all other chapters so that the PDF easier to manage.
+These references will be fixed when the entire PDF is compiled as one document.}: Section
-The rest of this chapter is as follows: Section \ref{problem-statement} will describe the problem to be solved.
-Section \ref{research-questions} will pose the research questions which will address the problem.
+\ref{problem-statement} will describe the problem to be solved.
 Section
-\ref{contributions} provides Internet links with the data and code used in this thesis.
-Finally, Section \ref{thesis-structure} describes the structure of the thesis and the layout of the chapters.
+\ref{sec:research-questions} will pose the research questions which will address the problem.
+Section \ref{contributions} provides Internet links with the data and code used in this thesis.
+Finally, Section \ref{thesis-structure}
+describes the structure of the thesis and the layout of the chapters.

 # Problem Statement